BDC Hamburger Icon

 Just because you want to run a one-person business doesn’t mean you know what kind of business you want to launch.
 Try one of the following business ideas to easily and (hopefully) successfully go it alone.

 2. Real estate agent.
 Especially in big cities, qualifying to broker deals between landlords and tenants (or banks and homeowners) requires relatively few steps.
-And there’s no shortage of clients, either, as people are always looking for places to live, and property owners and banks are always looking for prospective buyers.
+And there’s no shortage of clients, either, as people are always looking for places to live.
+Plus, property owners and banks are always looking for prospective buyers.
 You can be the bridge between them without a team around you.

 TipBottom line

-It's crucial to think about your retirement when you own a one-person business.
+When you own a one-person business, thinking about your retirement is crucial.
 Consider setting up a solo 401(k) to get the benefits of an employer-sponsored 401(k) plan and a self-employed IRA.

 Examples of successful one-person businesses